 The predicted taste classes from the DNN model were compared to the actual taste labels in our dataset to evaluate its performance.
 Figure 5 shows the confusion matrices of the DNN model with and without SMOTE for both the training and test sets.
-The hold-out test set contains 285 bitter, 318 sweet, and 15 umami molecules, which preserves the classwise distribution of tastants in the entire dataset.
-The overall prediction accuracies of the DNN model without SMOTE are 0.90 and 0.87 for the training and test sets, respectively.
-On applying SMOTE, the corresponding accuracies rise to 0.91 and 0.89.
+The hold-out test set contains 216 bitter, 270 sweet, 38 umami, and 32 control molecules, which roughly preserves the classwise distribution of tastants in the entire dataset.
+The overall prediction accuracies of the DNN model without SMOTE are 0.88 and 0.81 for the training and test sets, respectively.
+On applying SMOTE, the corresponding accuracies rise to 0.93 and 0.83.
+Although the values indicate some degree of overfitting in the model, it occurs principally due to the control set predictions.
+As the control set is a mixture of diverse molecules which do not belong to any particular category, the model tries to learn complex commonalities where there are none.
+In other words, the training and test are chemically dissimilar and the model just trains on noise.
+Only considering bitter, sweet, and umami molecules, the test set accuracies are 0.84 and 0.86 without and with SMOTE, respectively.
 An interesting observation is that the model rarely mislabels sweet or bitter compounds as umami.
-Although these results are satisfactory, accuracy is not always the appropriate measure of model performance in classification problems, especially with imbalanced datasets.
+While these results are satisfactory, accuracy is not always the appropriate measure of model performance in classification problems, especially with imbalanced datasets.
 We calculate more insightful metrics- precision, recall, and F1 score, for the three taste classes, as shown in Table 1.
 Precision is defined as the ratio of true positives to total predicted positives, while recall is the ratio of true positives to total actual positives.
 F1 score, which is the harmonic mean of precision and recall, strikes a balance between the two, and takes uneven class distribution into account.
 For multiclass classification tasks, especially with class imbalance, classwise F1 score, and confusion matrix gives a complete description of the prediction performance.
 We see that the F1 scores of all three classes improve on applying SMOTE.
-All precision and recall values increase as well.
-In particular, the umami F1 score changes significantly, which was the main motivation for using SMOTE to resample the dataset.
+The precision and recall values are consequently higher as well.
+In particular, the umami F1 score changes more than the other two tastes, which was the main motivation for using SMOTE to resample the dataset.